dylan9081/trialreadmeforwaterlevelsensor/README.md

-#How to guide
+# How to guide

-Link to firm ware getting started
+Link to firmware getting started

-#Deployment
+# Deployment